ceford/cefjdemos-data-jdm-help-en/articles/users/users-options.md

   of the selected user groups will be required to enable Multi-factor Authentication before being able to use the site.
 - **Frontend template style** Choose the frontend template style to use in the Multi-factor Authentication page.
-Select 'Use Default" to use the default site template style.
+Select *Use Default* to use the default site template style.
 - **Multi-factor Authentication after silent login** Should the user have to go through Multi-factor Authentication after a silent user